 American Journal of Physiology - Regulatory Integrative and Comparative Physiology

 Ivanov, Andrei I.; Scheck, Adrienne C.; and Romanovsky, Andrej A., "Expression Of Genes Controlling Transport And Catabolism Of Prostaglandin E2 In Lipopolysaccharide Fever" (2003).
-Neurobiology.
+Translational Neuroscience.
 363.